auth0/docs/articles/connector/kerberos.md

 ## Configuration

-To activate this feature for Active Directory/LDAP, simply enable the option in the dashboard.
-You need to go to the **Connections/Enterprise/Active Directory/LDAP**, select the connection you want configure, and click the **Settings** icon.
+To activate this feature for Active Directory/LDAP, simply enable the option in the Dashboard.

+Go to the **Connections > Enterprise > Active Directory > LDAP**, select the connection you want configure, and click the **Settings** icon.

 ![](/media/articles/connector/kerberos/connector-kerberos-configuration.png)